Young Avengers: "Civil War"

-"Young Avengers Presents"
+Young Avengers Presents

-In the 2008 miniseries Young Avengers Presents, Patriot discovers that Bucky had visited his grandfather Isaiah Bradley.
+In the 2008 miniseries Young Avengers Presents, Patriot discovers that Bucky Barnes had visited his grandfather Isaiah Bradley.
 After tracking him down, Patriot shares his concerns losing faith in the country.
 Bucky explains to Eli that America is an idea used for good or ill, but one with value to it and something worth defending against all threat, inspiring the younger hero once more.
 Hulkling meets Mar-Vell, telling him that he is his son, much to Mar-Vell's shock.
-While Captain Mar-Vell is proud of his son, he confesses that he will not be able to stay forever, as the survival of the time stream depends on him eventually returning to the past and dying from cancer.
-This Captain Marvel eventually turned out to be a Skrull sleeper agent in place for the "Secret Invasion".
+While Mar-Vell is proud of his son, he confesses that he will not be able to stay forever, as the survival of the time stream depends on him eventually returning to the past and dying from cancer.
+This Captain Marvel is later revealed to be Khn'nr, a Skrull sleeper agent who was impersonating Mar-Vell.
 Wiccan and Speed begin searching for the Scarlet Witch, whom they believe to be their mother.
-Upon searching the former home of the Scarlet Witch and Vision in Leonia, NJ; they encounter Master Pandemonium, who advises them to end their search and embrace their present lives.
-Vision tells Cassie that after "Civil War", he traveled around the world posing as different people, living many different lives, ultimately culminating in a better understanding of who he is.
+Upon searching the former home of the Scarlet Witch and Vision in Leonia, New Jersey; they encounter Master Pandemonium, who advises them to end their search and embrace their present lives.
+Vision tells Cassie Lang that after "Civil War", he traveled around the world posing as different people, living many different lives, ultimately culminating in a better understanding of who he is.
 He asserts that he is his own person, not the memories of Iron Lad, confessing his love to Cassie, and states that he wishes to now be called Jonas.
 Cassie demonstrates that she is unsure but is willing to reciprocate his feelings.
 During the story, Cassie is also stricken with guilt after accidentally injuring her stepfather while stopping a villain, forcing her to come to terms with the responsibilities that come with her powers and with being part of the Young Avengers and the Initiative, much as her stepfather also understands the risks of life as a policeman.
 Hawkeye feels uncomfortable about her growing relationship with Patriot, and encounters Clint Barton, the original Hawkeye, who helps her reaffirm her position as Hawkeye and Young Avengers co-leader.